MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/the-building-blocks-of-office-365-hybrid.md

 This chalk talk video covers the major pieces of Microsoft 365 hybrid deployments.
 This includes identity management, and a look at SharePoint, Exchange, and Skype for Business hybrid.

-If you're considering deploying an Microsoft 365 hybrid solution, watch this video to learn more about how all the pieces fit together.
+If you're considering deploying a Microsoft 365 hybrid solution, watch this video to learn more about how all the pieces fit together.

 **Video: The building blocks of SharePoint hybrid**